ORF-4450/RobotLib/README.md

 Follow the same instructions as above for downloading and installing the library, just overwrite the existing RobotLib-local.jar and RobotLib-local-sources.jar
 ***************************************************************************************************************
+Version 2.3

+*	Modify CameraFeed class to support drawing target rectangles or contours on the outgoing feed.
+Research and concept development by Abhinav Gundrala.
+*	Modify CameraFeed class to support calling code reading images directly from the camera and writing images directly to the feed, allowing an external loop to drive the feed.

+A. Gundrala, R Corn, December 7, 2018

 Version 2.2

 *	Add SendableVersion class.